ProvableHQ/workshop/README.md

 A transparent & shielded custom token in Leo.

-To see an example of minting and transfering tokens, run:
+To see an example of minting and transferring tokens, run:
 ```
 cd token && ./run.sh
 ```